LAST UPDATED – 10/18/2022 – Landscape Photography Tips

 Find Great Light, Then Decide What to Shoot

 Like all other photography, the factor that will have the biggest impact on the quality of your photographs is the light that you have when you take a picture.
+That is why so many of my landscape photography tips are centered around finding and using the right light.
 Great light can either make a good picture absolutely great or take a great picture and completely ruin it.
 When it comes to landscape photography, having great light can be even more important than the landscape you are photographing.
 For instance, take the picture I took the Grand Teton National Park above.
 This sunrise picture is of nothing overly special in particular.
 It is just a picture of a large field just outside the park.
 However, because of the breathtaking sunrise, this picture is transformed into something much more spectacular.

 |Predicting Amazing Sunrises and Sunsets|

 How to Best Shoot on Overcast Days